-Post fertilization, the zygote cells divide and develop into an embryo which can also be termed as a developing plant.
+Post fertilisation, the zygote cells divide and develop into an embryo which can also be termed as a developing plant.
 The embryo enveloped in a seed capsule lay dormant till favourable environmental conditions prevail to help it develop into a plant.

-For pollen tubes to germinate, it requires oxygen, water and several other chemical signals.
+For pollen tubes to germinate, it requires oxygen, water, and several other chemical signals.
 While pollen passes through style to reach the ovule or embryo sac, it is the tissue of the style which supports the growth of the pollen tube.
 During the entire process, in case the generative cell has not yet ruptured into two cells, it breaks down into two sperm cells.
-The pollen is aided by the chemical secretion of synergids in embryo sac as it penetrates into the ovule through micropyle.
+The pollen is aided by the chemical secretion of synergids in the embryo sac as it penetrates into the ovule through the micropyle.

-This form of fertilization happens in cucurbit plants including bitter gourd, ridge gourd, various other gourd plants and pumpkin.
+This form of fertilisation happens in cucurbit plants including bitter gourd, ridge gourd, various other gourd plants and pumpkin.
 In this form, a pollen tube passes through integuments or its middle part to penetrate into the ovule.

-What Makes Double Fertilization Significant is
+What Makes Double Fertilisation Significant is

-In double fertilization, two products are formed
+In double fertilisation, two products are formed